AlgorithmiKee/notes/Machine_Learning/ELBO.md

 \end{align}
 $$

-The best Gaussian surrogate is obtained by maximizing the ELBO, or equivalently
+The best Gaussian variational distribution is obtained by maximizing the ELBO, or equivalently

 $$
 \begin{align}